imraja-W/imraja-W/README.md

 - 👋 Hi, I’m @imraja-W
--  I’m interested in ...python and javascript
+-  I’m interested in python and javascript
--  I’m currently learning ...javascript
+-  I’m currently learning python
--  I’m looking to collaborate on ...any beginner work
+-  I’m looking to collaborate on any beginners work
 - 📫 How to reach me ...https://instagram.com/_raja_saravanan__?igshid=OGQ5ZDc2ODk2ZA==

 <!---